uxeskimo/Retro-Delights/src/articles/the-magic-of-bubble-bobble.md

 Bubble Bobble had charm, bucket loads, I've always been big on film and game scores, this one was so catchy, it was defo a big part of the charm for me.

-It was also a classic two player game, it was better to play with someone else, it was fun and the pacing was good with the time time limits to make things get hectic.
+It was also full of hidden secrets and strategic play was important between two palyers, it was more fun to play with someone else and the pacing was good with the time time limits to make things get hectic.

-The game was quirky as well, the character design was none offensive, the design was quite simple but worked well.
+The game was quirky as well, the character design was none offensive, Bub and Bob we're a hit with a more uni sex appeal.

-For your 10p(?) you could get a decent amount of play time out of it as well, it was addictive and the play was varied enough to keep you coming back.
+For your 10p(?) you could get a decent amount of play time out of a game, it was addictive and the play was varied enough to keep you coming back, Bubble Bobble was also one of the first games to have multiple endings.

+## A success for Taito

+Bubble Bobble went on to become one of Taitos biggest hits with other games being released over the years on different platforms.

 As an initial post to get content on Retro Delights so we can get it live, it felt only right to do a one on Bubble Bobble, I've enjoyed going back to the 80's, to Sale swimming baths and the magic of Bubble Bobble.